 The Western Virginia Water Authority’s Administrative and Customer Service offices are conveniently located on the corner of Jefferson Street and Franklin Road in downtown Roanoke.
-Parking is available on the streets adjoining our office building, and a pay-per-visit lot is available next to our building on Franklin Road.
+Parking is available on the streets adjoining our office building, and a pay-per-visit lot is available near our building at Bullitt and Jefferson.

 Customer Service Representatives and Cashiers are available on the first floor of our Administrative and Customer Service offices in person or by phone Monday-Friday 8am – 5pm, excluding holidays.